teads/TeadsSDK-android/README.md

+> :warning:  **Bintray shut down**: From May 1, Teads dependences will no longer be available on our old maven repository, [see more](https://github.com/teads/TeadsSDK-android/blob/master/BintraySunset.md).

 # TeadsSDK-android

 Teads allows you to integrate a single SDK into your app, and serve premium branded "outstream" video ads from Teads SSP ad server.
 This sample app includes the Teads Android Library and is showing integration examples.